myfriendtae/VBA-consolidating-files/README.md

-# Consolidating Csv Files with VBA
+# Consolidating csv.
+Files with VBA
 It's a VBA subroutine that will iterate through a set of files to bring in data from those files into a central spreadsheet.

 ## Data Structure